Centerpin Fishing For Salmon: Guide Tips and Tricks

 Get the right Centerpin Reel Lines

-One thing you need to make sure of when buying a line for centerpin fishing is that the line is supple, is not too heavy, and that it floats.
+One thing you need to make sure of when buying a line for centerpin fishing is that the line is supple, is not too heavy, and that it is buoyant.
 You also need to be sure the line is strong enough not to break but light enough that it fishes well.

-If you fish west coast rivers or huge rivers, increasing your line size up to a 14-pound mainline is a good idea.
 Remember, the long rods act like a big shock absorber, and there are times when light leaders are necessary, and therefore very heavy lines are not required.

-I also like to use bright colored lines (like the line in the above picture) because these brightly colored lines can have a lot of advantages as long as you set up your leader properly.
+I also like to use bright-colored lines (like the line in the above picture) because these brightly colored lines can have a lot of advantages as long as you set up your leader properly.

 Check out my page Best Centerpin Line: What The Guides Use for all the lines that I have used, tested, and recommend.